 - If you are concerned about how to translate a full unschooled life into transcript language, contact Wes Beach or Sue Patterson for working with them privately.

 Sometimes unschoolers need to translate their every day life into subjects or educational jargon for evaluators, records, or maybe even to calm their own fears.
-We have a PDF with examples of how this can work.
+We have a quick free PDF with examples of how this can work.
 Don't panic - it's easy!